Nuspli/ansj/README.md

   -lf <lim> : limit size of tmpfs in bytes (default 262144 aka 256KiB)
 ```

+Note: `-lp` cannot be enforced for processes inside the jail that run with real user ID 0 (root).
+This is on the list of things to implement (using cgroups pids maybe?)!

 ## Setup

 ### config

-The config file is used to set up the files in the jail (flag, binaries) as well as the time after which the jail is destroyed.
+The config file is used to set up the files inside the jail (flag, binaries) as well as the time after which the jail is destroyed.
 It also holds the key associated with the challenge.
 Users will be prompted for this key and can thus access multiple challenges on the same port.

 Every line in the config must follow the format: